 How much of each of the ingredients do you need?

 Here’s the thing.
 We make more than most people do.
-So, if you want to make a bigger batch, use our recipe.
-You can always cut it down into smaller batches of shampoo Castile soap.
+If you want to make a larger batch, use our recipe.
+You can always cut it down into smaller batches of shampoo and castile soap.
 It’s up to you.
 We’re going with our recipe, so you can follow those measurements if you’d like.

 Castile Soap Shampoo Recipe